Alot1z/research-repository/README.md

 ### ResearchItem

-The core of the site is the ResearchItem - this holds all the information about an individual piece of research.
+Thedocker-compose exec app script/populate core of the site is the ResearchItem - this holds all the information about an individual piece of research.

 It has a ‘published’ boolean that is required to be ticked before appearing on any public listing  - but the page itself can be accessed through its slug at any time.